WHAT TO DO AND SEE IN HANOI, VIETNAM’S CAPITAL?

 Chả cá, grilled fish with dill (THIS IS DIVINE!!!
 TRY, TRY, TRY!!!)

 Chả cá is a culinary specialty of Hanoi which we enjoyed the most (besides the amazing egg coffee).
-They will bring the fish and plenty of dill, which you will have to pan fried yourself on the table.
+They will bring the fish and plenty of dill, which you will have to pan-fried yourself on the table.
 The taste is so so good, especially with all the dill.
-Normally it will be served with Vietnamese rice noodle on the side.
+Normally it will be served with Vietnamese rice noodles on the side.

 There are many restaurants offering this dish, but THE best one is Chả Cá Thăng Long (location).
 At this restaurant, there is no menu!
 They only serve this dish.

 You’ve probably heard of phở – Vietnam’s national dish.
 It is included in the list of the 100 best dishes in the world.
 If this is your first time traveling to Vietnam, you can’t leave Vietnam without trying a phở.
 And no worries, if you are vegetarian, they have a version with veggies only.
 Phở is served in so many places around Hanoi.
 Simply try one when it’s on the menu!

 A “bun cha” consists of charcoal-grilled pork left in a bowl of sweet and sour nuoc mam sauce with thinly sliced carrots and papayas.
 It is eaten with rice vermicelli and aromatic herbs.
 A delight!